jyu-1/shopping-cart/README.md

 # Shopping Cart

 This project was created using create-react-app.\
+This website simulates a real store with ability to add/delete items to shopping cart and viewing their details.\
+All shop items are provided from an API that provides fake store items.\
-React routing is used for this project.
+React routing is used to create a single page application.

 ## Live Preview